HTTP Access to Cloud Functions

 How Cloud Functions Return HTTP Responses

-Cloud functions have multiple ways to return data, and the system automatically converts these return values into standard HTTP responses.
+Cloud functions have multiple ways to return data, and the system will automatically convert these return values into standard HTTP responses.

 Method 1: Directly Return Simple Data